-Describe all of the criteria that will be used to select applications and the There are three main components of the RFP review process that are captured in the attached RFP guide relative importance of these criteria Initial Eligibility and Feasibility: Applicants must satisfy project feasibility and organizational capacity requirements to be considered for funding.
+Describe all of the criteria that will be used to select applications and the relative There are three main components of the RFP review process that are captured in the attached RFP guide • Initial Eligibility and Feasibility: Applicants must satisfy project feasibility and organizational importance of these criteria. capacity requirements to be considered for funding.
 Once applications are submitted to the agency, they undergo application and eligibility review to determine if they meet the basic eligibility requirements.
-The applications then undergo feasibility review by staff underwriters, asset managers, supportive housing officers and architects; including detailed analysis of applicant and organization capacity and priority housing need.
+The applications then undergo feasibility review by staff underwriters asset managers, supportive housing officers and architects; including detailed analysis of applicant and organization capacity and priority housing need.
 Strategic Priorities: Seven strategic priorities reflect the Agency's policy goals for funding priorities.
 Every proposal must satisfy at least one strategic priority to be eligible for funding through the RFP.
 Minnesota Housing gives priority to proposals that best meet the greatest number of strategic priorities.
-Selection Priorities: Among proposals that satisfy the Agency's strategic priorities, the Agency gives priority in awarding funding to those proposals that best meet the greates number of selection priorities.
+Selection Priorities: Among proposals that satisfy the Agency's strategic priorities, the Agency gives priority in awarding funding to those proposals that best meet the greatest number of selection priorities.
 If only summary criteria were described, how can potential applicants access application manuals or other Not Applicable. state publications describing the application criteria?
 (CDBG only)

 Describe the process for awarding funds to state recipients and how the state will make its allocation available Not Applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) Not Applicable.
-Describe how resources will be allocated among funding categories.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other Not Applicable. community-based organizations).
+(HOPWA only)

 Minnesota Housing will allocate 10% of its grant to program planning and administration costs; up to one-third for operating cost assistance or funding operating cost assistance reserves; the balance of the grant will provide capital funding for new construction or rehabilitation of NHTF units.